shalutiwari/llm-gentest/prompt.md

 Create the file in the form so that a docker image can be created for Ubuntu 20

+Only add the selected Posit Product and selected OS in the Dockerfile.
+If Posit Workbench is selected just add installation instructions in the Dockerfile.

 Use the Posit workbench install instructions from https://docs.posit.co/ide/server-pro/getting_started/installation/installation.html